-membership were Count Paul von Tiesenhausen who was named chairman, Bishop Cygnäus, Livonian Superintendent General Dr. Karl Berg, Dorpat Professor of practical theology Dr. Gottlieb Lenz, and Dean Dr. Eric Gustav Ehrström of the St. Petersburg consistory.
+Liturgical developments in Prussia did, however, encourage those who hoped that something similar could be accomplished in the Russian Empire.
+The first move toward it was the 1828 decree of the tsar which called for the establishment of a common liturgy and a single church government for the Lutheran Church in the empire.
+On May 22, 1828 a commission was established to pursue this task.
+In its membership were Count Paul von Tiesenhausen who was named chairman, Bishop Cygnäus, Livonian Superintendent General Dr. Karl Berg, Dorpat Professor of practical theology Dr. Gottlieb Lenz and Dean Dr. Eric Gustav Ehrström of the St. Petersburg consistory.
 Lay members included Livonian High Church Warden Hermann Johann von Campenhausen and Estonian Provincial Consistory Chairman Reinhold Gottlieb von Maydell.
 Also chosen to represent the Baltic nobility was Courlandian Chancellor Gotthard von Bistram and Privy Councilor Friedrich von Adelung, who represented three Lutheran congregations in St. Petersburg.
 Pastor Dr. Johann Friedrich August Volborth of St. Peter's Church in St. Petersburg took the place of Dean Ehrström's when he found it necessary to leave the committee because of ill health.
-Ehrström repioned the commission after the death of Bishop Cygnäus in 1830.
-Professor Lenz was replaced in 1829 by Dr. Johann Lebrecht Richter, superintendent of Courland; Dean Christian Wilhelm Brockhusen of Riga took the place of Dr. Karl Berg of Livonia when he found it necessary to drop out because of ill health.
+Ehrström rejoined the commission after the death of Bishop Cygnäus in 1830.
+Professor Lenz was replaced in 1829 by Dr. Johann Lebrecht Richter, superintendent of Courland, Dean Christian Wilhelm Brockhusen of Riga took the place of Dr. Karl Berg of Livonia when he found it necessary to drop out because of ill health.

-Most important for the liturgical and judicial work of the commission was the addition of Bishop Dr. Georg Karl Benjamin Ritschl, the superintendent general of Pomerania as advisor to its members.
-During deliberations between the Russian and Prussian governemnts his inclusion had been suggested to the tsar by King Friedrich Wilhelm III of Prussia who noted that he would be able to share with the committee the results of the work on liturgy and ecclesiastical government which had been undertaken in the Prussian Union Church.
+Most important for the liturgical and judicial work of the commission was the addition as advisor to its members of Dr. Georg Karl Benjamin Ritschl (1783 - 1858), the superintendent general of Pomerania.
+His inclusion had been suggested to the tsar by King Friedrich Wilhelm III of Prussia who noted that he would be able to share with the committee the results of the work on liturgy and ecclesiastical government which had been undertaken in the Prussian Union Church.

 The task of preparing the liturgy was the special work of the clergy on the committee.
-Three liturgies would form the primary source material for the new rite: the 1708 German translation of the 1693 Swedish Handbook, the 1811 Swedish Handbook, and the 1829 Prussian Union Agenda.
+Three liturgies would form the primary source material for the new rite: the 1708 German translation of the 1693 Swedish Handbook, the 1811 Swedish Handbook and the 1829 Prussian Union Agenda.
 The sub-committee was to prepare the draft of the new liturgy and then send it to the theological faculty at Dorpat for evaluation and recommendations.
-It was also to be sent to the consistories and deaneries, so that church officials, deans, and local pastors would have the opportunity to evaluate it and field-test its contents.
+It was also to be sent to the consistories and deaneries, so that church officials, deans and local pastors would have the opportunity to evaluate it and field test its contents.

 The sub-committee set down its criteria for the new agenda.
 It was decided that (1) the basic shape of the Western liturgy should remain intact with the Kyrie, Gloria in Excelsis, Sunday pericopes, Sanctus, Agnus Dei (with Dona Pacem), all as found also in the Prussian and Swedish rites.
-(2) Present practice calling for 3 hymns before the sermon and 2 after must be corrected.
-There should be two hymns before the sermon.
-A hymn should follow the service and the other immediately before the sermon.
+(2) Present practice calling three hymns before the sermon and two after must be corrected.
+There should be two hymns before the sermon, one at the beginning of the service and the other immediately before the sermon.
 A hymn should follow the sermon and the service should close with a hymn.
 (3) To enrich the worship and aid in the responsories parishes should have choirs to lead the congregation, and there should be hymn instruction in the schools.
-(4) In the Baltic provinces there should, when necessary, be two services-one in the national language and the other in German.
+(4) In the Baltic provinces there should, when necessary, be two services - one in the national language and the other in German.
 (5) Pastors should resist the prideful temptation to alter the altar prayers.
-As